 The Education and Community Engagement minor will help you understand the purpose and impact of education across global communities.
 If you are considering the Master of Education for Practicing Educators Program after you complete your bachelor's degree at UW Tacoma, see the School of Education web page for more information on graduate programs in Education.
 If you are considering the Master of Arts in Interdisciplinary Studies, see the Masters in Arts in Interdisciplinary Arts and Sciences webpage to learn about their graduate program.

-For questions about the Education and Community Engagement minor, please contact Education and Community Engagement minor coordinator Dr. Tony Perone, Lecturer.
-If you are interested in exploring education within formal learning environments/schools, please check the Education minor webpage.
+For more information about the Education and Community Engagement minor, please contact an academic advisor or Education and Community Engagement minor coordinator Dr. Tony Perone, Lecturer.
+If you are interested in exploring education within formal learning environments/schools, please check the Teaching, Learning & Justice minor webpage.

 EDUCATION AND COMMUNITY ENGAGEMENT MINOR COURSE REQUIREMENTS

 All minors must be completed with a 2.0 minor GPA.
 Students may transfer in a maximum of two courses towards the minor.
 Please see an advisor to discuss details.

 The Education and Community Engagement minor consists of 30 credits.